UQAM-SB/VIVO-PROXY/README.md

 VIVO-PROXY is a RESTful api and SDK client that allows data to be ingested into VIVO from applications using JSON data models

 **Important note:** ***This work is in progress!***
+### VIVO-Proxy methods for this release

+You can see from the web [vivo-proxy.yaml](https://editor.swagger.io/?url=https://raw.githubusercontent.com/vivo-community/VIVO-PROXY/main/bundles/ca.uqam.tool.vivo-proxy/api/vivo-proxy.yaml)

 ## Installation